Taxation of grants, scholarships and awards for merit

 2.2 Grants and scholarships awarded by private entities

-Scholarships and grants awarded by private entities for studies, academic research or artistic activities are exempt from tax if their total amount, when combined with the total amount of the scholarships, other grants and study grants disbursed by public entities and the Nordic Council, is at most equal to the amount of the annual artist grant awarded by the State after the deduction of the expenses incurred in acquiring and maintaining income.
+Scholarships and grants awarded by private entities for studies, academic research or artistic activities are exempt from tax if their total amount, when combined with the total amount of the scholarships, other grants, study grants and awards disbursed by public entities and the Nordic Council, is at most equal to the amount of the annual artist grant awarded by the State after the deduction of the expenses incurred in acquiring and maintaining income.
 If the net amount of grants etc. during the tax year exceeds the maximum amount of the annual artist grant, the portion exceeding the maximum limit is taxable earned income (section 82, subsection 2).

 All other parties, except for the public entities and the Nordic Council referred to in section 82(2), are private grant-makers.